ProfLehman/cs111_summer_2026/syllabus/cs111_01_summer_2026_Syllabus.md

 - **Discussion Posts:** Must be submitted on time. **Late discussion posts do not receive credit.**
 - **Exams:** Must be completed by the posted deadline. **Late exams are not accepted** unless prior arrangements are made with the instructor.
 - Assignments must be submitted through Moodle unless otherwise instructed.
-- In cases of extreme hardship or documented circumstances, students should notify the instructor as soon as possible.
+- In cases of documented, significant circumstances (e.g., serious illness, hospitalization, death in the immediate family), students should notify the instructor as soon as possible.
+Routine conflicts (work schedules, travel, technical issues, etc.) are not considered extreme hardship.
 - Grades will be posted in Moodle.
 Students are responsible for reviewing their grades and reporting discrepancies promptly.